 So what are the differences between Sauvignon Blanc from France, New Zealand, or Chile?

 I’m conspicuously leaving out Australia and California Sauvignon Blancs…well because I like the ones from France, Chile, and New Zealand better.
-(It doesn’t mean they are better, I just prefer them.)
+(It doesn’t mean they are better, I just prefer them.
+My house, my rules.)

 Let’s dive in, shall we?

 Sauvignon Blanc in France is Old World wine, meaning it will be more earthy, more mineral, and crisp than New World Sauvignon Blancs from New Zealand, California, or Chile.

 These French Sauvignon Blancs are often blended with Sémillon grapes which give them a little bit more structure and a richer mouthfeel.
 Sancerre and Pouilly-Fumé are two of the greatest regions for Sauvignon Blanc production.

 Now for the poshest Sauvignon Blanc: Sancerre.
 I 💛 Sancerre.
 It’s from the Loire Valley (an appellation) of France.
 The town of Sancerre is a perfect picturesque French village and was home to the French resistance during World War II.